AkhilRaja/Dave/README.md

 This game has been written in C++ and a game programming library called Allegro.

+##Instructions to run the game

+There is just one cpp file.
+The image assets are all grouped in and stored into respective dat files.
+The game heavily relies in the image assets.
+Please navigate to the path of the dat files in the cpp and refactor.

+NOTE:: ASSET paths are not relative.
+Please UPDATE.

 1. Game Mechanics of the of the original game have been preserved and a few additional challenges have been added to certain levels.
 2. Collision Detection system is color based where each color is coded to be identified as a specific object.